evcb/aca-riscv/README.md

 # Compiling a file into machine code
-Quick guide on how to do it manually, taken from Martin's lab. (should be replaced with CMake) Start in root directory.
+Quick guide on how to do it manually, taken from Martin's lab. (should be replaced with CMake) Start in root aca-riscv directory.
+- to make pseudo assembler code:
-1. riscv32-unknown-elf-gcc -S ctests/foo.c -o ctests/foo.s -O0
+`riscv32-unknown-elf-gcc -nostartfiles -march=rv32i -mabi=ilp32 -Wl,--script=linker.ld -S ctests/foo.c -o ctests/foo.s`

-2. riscv32-unknown-elf-gcc -c ctests/foo.s -o ctests/foo.o -O0
-3. riscv32-unknown-elf-objcopy ctests/foo.o --dump-section .text=ctests/output.bin
+- to make object code:
+`riscv32-unknown-elf-gcc -nostartfiles -march=rv32i -mabi=ilp32 -Wl,--script=linker.ld ctests/foo.c -o ctests/foo.out`

+- to make hexdump of machine instructions:
+`riscv32-unknown-elf-objcopy ctests/foo.out --dump-section .text=ctests/foo.bin`

 ## Print machine code to use in RISCV test:
-xxd -b -c 4  ctests/output.bin | awk -v q='"' '{ printf "" q "b%s%s%s%s" q ",\n", $2, $3, $4, $5}'
+`xxd -b -c 4  ctests/foo.bin | awk -v q='"' '{ printf "" q "b%s%s%s%s" q ",\n", $2, $3, $4, $5}'`
 - *ctests/output.bin* is the output from #3
 - You can take the machine code and paste it into the array in **RiscvTest**.